fxru/blam-metadata/BLAMBundleRepository.md

 	VLO Facet: 					languageCode
 	OLAC (DCMI):				http://purl.org/dc/terms/language
 	DataCite:        			Language
-	IMDI Element:               //Session/MDGroup/Content/Languages/Language/Name
+	IMDI Element:
 	ELDP-CMDI Element:
 	IMDI-CMDI Element:
 	lat-session:

 [Back to Top](#blam-bundle-repository) | [Back to BundleGeneralInfo](#bundlegeneralinfo)

-#### ObjectAlternativeNames
+#### ObjectLanguageAlternativeNames
 **Description:** The ObjectLanguageAlternativeNames component contains elements with alternative names for the object language as provided by services such as Glottolog or Ethnologue.

 	Number of occurrences:  	0-1

-#### ObjectAlternativeName
+#### ObjectLanguageAlternativeName
 **Description:** The ObjectLanguageAlternativeName element contains an alternative name of the object language as provided by services such as Glottolog or Ethnologue.

 	Discovery:					searchable
 	Display:					no
 	User provided:				no

 	ValueScheme:				string
-	Number of occurrences:  	1-unbounded
+	Number of occurrences:  	0-unbounded
 	Multilingual:           	no
 	CCR prefLabel@en:
 	CCR URI: